cakephp/docs/en/orm/associations.rst

 BelongsTo Associations
 ======================

 Now that we have Address data access from the User table, let's define a belongsTo association in the Addresses table in order to get access to related User data.
-The belongsTo association is a natural complement to the hasOne and hasMany associations: it allows us to see the data from the other direction.
+The belongsTo association is a natural complement to the hasOne and hasMany associations - it allows us to see related data from the other direction.

 When keying your database tables for a belongsTo relationship, follow this
 convention: